plvzfq-rit/AS-Autoenlister/README.md

     ```
 - Step 3: Use pip to install helium (eg. pip install helium)
 - Step 4: Run script using python (eg. python script.py)

+ *Note: To stop the script, press CTRL+C in the terminal or close the browser*

 __🚀 Good luck with enlistment!__